Interested in property investment?

 You really can’t stay stuck in the camp that believes property investment is all about land value and the number of bedrooms.

 At the very least, it is worth considering how to diversify your property portfolio to include an inner suburban one or two-bedroom apartment.

 Investing in apartments still requires the same comprehensive level of scrutiny and due diligence as free-standing homes and, like every type of property investment, there are some winners and some bad eggs out there.

-For example, there is a looming oversupply of inner city (CBD) apartments in Melbourne, Brisbane Perth and to a lesser extent Sydney.
+For example, there are a looming oversupply of inner-city (CBD) apartments in Melbourne, Brisbane Perth and to a lesser extent Sydney.

 Some of the monoliths coming out of the ground are destined to be the slums of the future.

 Plus, with the recent changes to investor lending, local investors are going to have difficulty settling their purchases and many foreign investors will have no chance of settling – most banks have pulled the rug out from under them and are no longer lending to foreign residents.